-The Book of Revelation is rife with confusing passages.
-Yet it is crystal clear on the need to avoid the Mark of the Beast at all costs.
+The Book of Revelation is full of confusing passages.
+Yet it is crystal clear on the absolute need to avoid the Mark of the Beast at all costs.
 But how do you make sure you do?
 What if they force it on you or trick you into taking it?
-Don’t we need to identify it now to best avoid it?
-Is it a figurative mark and somehow already here today?
-Also, why would anyone take it given the clear warnings described against it?
+Don’t we need to identify it now?
+Is it somehow already here today?
+Also, why would anyone take it given the clear global warning coming against it?
 Find out everything you need to know about the Mark of the Beast—plus a startling new insight on the months of torture awaiting those who take action too late.

 If the Antichrist is the most dreaded threat of the Book of Revelation, then his mark would have to be a close second.
 Just as people wonder who might be the Antichrist today, they also wonder whether the Mark of the Beast is already here.
 As a result, the following passage from Revelation about the Mark of the Beast is one of the most quoted passages in the Bible:

 The Mark of the Beast Passage